 He received his Ph.D. in Organizational Behavior and master’s degree in Sociology from Harvard University.
 Before entering graduate school, Professor Chan worked in the management and strategy consulting industry at the firm Innosight.
 He earned his bachelor’s degree in social anthropology and a secondary field in psychology from Harvard College, graduating summa cum laude and Phi Beta Kappa.
 During college, he conducted ethnographic research on the cultural values of street dancers in New England and Miami, and the undergraduate thesis he wrote on this topic was awarded a Thomas T. Hoopes Prize for outstanding thesis research.

-Professor Chan is on the Editorial Review Boards for Administrative Science Quarterly, Academy of Management Review, and Organization Science and has received a 2019 Outstanding Reviewer Recognition from the Academy of Management Review.
+Professor Chan is on the Editorial Review Boards for Administrative Science Quarterly, Academy of Management Review, and Organization Science.
 He is a member of the Academy of Management, the American Sociological Association, and the Boston Field Research Community.